 - Investigating the causes of fertility issues.

-- During early pregnancy, to confirm the heartbeat and rule out complications like an ectopic pregnancy.
+- During early pregnancy, to assess location and viability and look for signs of complications such as ectopic pregnancy.

 What exactly does a Transvaginal Ultrasound show?